BEST of Japan in 2 Weeks: Perfect 14-Day Itinerary (2026)

 Konnichiwa, fellow city explorers!
 If you’ve ever dreamt of navigating the world’s busiest pedestrian crossing in Tokyo, spotting a geisha in Kyoto, or eating your way through Osaka’s famous street food, you’re in for an epic adventure!

 Japan is one of our favourite destinations around the world.
-In fact, the idea for this travel blog sparked in a restaurant in Tokyo’s Shibuya during a 2-week trip to Japan (you can learn more about us here)!
+In fact, the idea for this travel blog sparked in a restaurant in Tokyo’s Shibuya during a trip to Japan!

 We’ve visited Japan several times and included our favourite cities and places in this itinerary so you can experience the very best Japan has to offer.